Sharat Saxena: Early life

 Sharat Saxena was born on 17 August 1950 in Satna, Madhya Pradesh.
 He spent most of his childhood in Bhopal.
 He is married to Shobha Saxena.
-He did his schooling from St. Joseph's Convent School, Bhopal, and Christ Church Boys' Senior Secondary School, Jabalpur.
+He did his schooling from St. Joseph Convent School, Bhopal, and Christ Church Boys' Senior Secondary School, Jabalpur.
 After doing Engineering in Electronics & Telecommunication from Jabalpur Engineering College, he wanted to become an actor.
 So, in 1972, he came to Mumbai.
-The going was tough because of his build, but eventually, he got the role of a henchman.
+It was tough because of his build, but eventually, he got the role of a henchman.
 Benaam was his first release.
 Then followed Dil Dewana, Agent Vinod, Kaala Patthar and others.

 Personal life

 He currently lives in Madh Island, a colony on the outskirts of Mumbai.
 He lives with his wife, Shobha, and two children, Veera and Vishal.